IUDevman/gamesense-client/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a bug repost to fix an issue!
 title: "[BUG]"
 labels: bug
 assignees: ''